Tornado outbreak of November 4–5, 2022: Bogota–Clarksville–Acworth, Texas/Idabel–Broken Bow–Eagletown, Oklahoma

-As the tornado moved into the northeastern fringes of Idabel and exited town, it weakened and grew to 0.4 mi wide as it caused mainly EF1 damage, with a narrower swath of EF2 damage being observed within the larger area of EF1 damage.
+As the tornado moved into the northeastern fringes of Idabel and exited the town, it weakened and grew to 0.4 mi wide as it caused mainly EF1 damage, with a narrower swath of EF2 damage being observed within the larger area of EF1 damage.
 This narrow path of EF2 damage was likely caused by sub-vortices moving around within the larger circulation of the tornado.
 Trees were damaged, and a house at Meadow Lane had a large portion of its roof ripped off.
 Past Idabel, the tornado maintained its strength as it moved through unpopulated wooded areas, downing numerous trees and destroying some chicken houses.
 A small break in the damage path was noted as the tornado briefly lifted near the Little River with the rotation remaining aloft, though it quickly touched down again and reached high-end EF2 strength as it continued to the northeast, passing between Broken Bow and Eagletown.
-Significant damage was observed at the intersection of Craig Road and Red Arrow Road, where a double-wide mobile home was completely destroyed, with its metal undercarriage separated from the floor and bent.
+Significant damage was observed at the intersection of Craig Road and Red Arrow Road, where a double-wide mobile home was destroyed, with its metal undercarriage separated from the floor and bent.
 An elevator structure was blown off the top of a large silo, while many trees and power poles were snapped at this location as well.
 Farther along the path, mid-range EF2 damage occurred as the tornado crossed US-70, snapping additional power poles and downing numerous trees.
 The tornado then began to weaken significantly after it crossed US-70 and passed north of Eagletown, snapping and knocking down small trees at EF0 strength before dissipating after crossing Old Winship Road.
 13 people were injured by this tornado.